StanleyKioko/Abalone_age_Prediction/README.md

 # Abalone_age_prediction
 In this project I developed a machine learning algorithm to predict the age of an abalone from physical measurements only.
+Typically, the age of an abalone is determined by cutting the shell through the cone and counting the number of rings through a microscope.This process is tediuos and time consuming.